tezc/sc/socket/README.md

-# Socket and networking for Unixes and Windows
+# Socket and networking for Linux, BSDs, MacOS and Windows

 #### Overview